fieldtrip/website/workshop/natmeg/dipolefitting.md

 {% include image src="/assets/img/workshop/natmeg/dipolefitting/natmeg_dip_mri_resliced.png" width="500" %}

-    % the low level plotting functions do not know how to deal with units,
+    % the low-level plotting functions do not know how to deal with units,
     % so make sure we have the MRI expressed in cm as well mri_resliced_cm = ft_convert_units(mri_resliced, 'cm');